wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

-    (3) Every person who commits an offence against subsection (2) is liable on summary conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $100,000\.
+    (3) Every person who commits an offence against subsection (2) is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $100,000\.

     Compare: 1981 No 53 [s 13][76]

+    Section 10(3): amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 2
 Prohibition of mineral resource activities